 - Interrupt CYRAMZA for urine protein levels ≥ 2 g/24 hours.
-Reinitiate treatment at a reduced dose of 6 mg/kg every 2 weeks once the urine protein level returns to < 2 g/24 hours.
-If the protein level ≥ 2 g/24 hours reoccurs, interrupt CYRAMZA and reduce the dose to 5 mg/kg every 2 weeks once the urine protein level returns to < 2 g/24 hours.
+Reinitiate treatment at a reduced dose (see Table 1) once the urine protein level returns to < 2 g/24 hours.
+If the protein level ≥ 2 g/24 hours reoccurs, interrupt CYRAMZA and reduce the dose (see Table 1) once the urine protein level returns to < 2 g/24 hours.

-- Permanently discontinue CYRAMZA for urine protein level > 3 g/24 hours or in the setting of nephritic syndrome [see ADVERSE REACTIONS].
+- Permanently discontinue CYRAMZA for urine protein level > 3 g/24 hours or in the setting of nephrotic syndrome [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].

 Wound Healing Complications